istio/istio.io/content/en/docs/setup/additional-setup/sidecar-injection/index.md

 The injector is configured with the following logic:

 1. If either label is disabled, the pod is not injected
-1. If either label is enable, the pod is injected
+1. If either label is enabled, the pod is injected
 1. If neither label is set, the pod is injected if `.values.sidecarInjectorWebhook.enableNamespacesByDefault` is enabled.
 This is not enabled by default, so generally this means the pod is not injected.

 ## Customizing injection

 Generally, pod are injected based on the sidecar injection template, configured in the `istio-sidecar-injector` configmap.
 Per-pod configuration is available to override these options on individual pods.
-This is done by adding a `istio-proxy` container to your pod.
+This is done by adding an `istio-proxy` container to your pod.
 The sidecar injection will treat any configuration defined here as an override to the default injection template.

 Care should be taken when customizing these settings, as this allows complete customization of the resulting `Pod`, including making changes that cause the sidecar container to not function properly.